> Warden / blog

 TheAuditor + Warden: stop guessing, start querying

-Most AI coding agents lock you into two things: a single LLM provider, and a single view of your codebase.
-Warden breaks the first lock.
-TheAuditor breaks the second.
-This post is from Warden’s side — the agent-side integration mechanics, what we ship today, and why pairing with TheAuditor is the rare case where two pre-launch tools were independently designed with each other in mind.
+Most AI coding agents lock you into two things: a single LLM provider, and a single guessed view of your codebase.
+Warden gives you provider freedom.
+TheAuditor gives your agent facts.
+This post is from Warden’s side: the agent-side integration, what we ship today, and why pairing with TheAuditor is the rare case where two pre-launch tools were designed, independently, with each other in mind.

 Warden, in one paragraph

 Net effect: an honest per-turn token bill, observable cache behavior, and a hard ceiling on cost.
-That’s the cake.
-What TheAuditor adds is the icing — and it’s the part that matters when the model would otherwise re-read the same 2,000 lines for the third time in a debugging session.
+That is the cake.
+What TheAuditor adds is the part that matters when the model would otherwise re-read the same two thousand lines for the third time in a debugging session.

 Where TheAuditor comes in

-Every LLM coding agent suffers from the same failure mode: read 2,000 lines of code, infer a call graph from indentation and comments, hallucinate three of the relationships, write a “fix” that quietly breaks two other files.
-TheAuditor replaces that read-and-guess loop with a sub-millisecond database query.
+Every LLM coding agent has the same failure mode: read a couple thousand lines, infer a call graph from indentation and comments, hallucinate a few of the relationships, and write a “fix” that quietly breaks two other files.
+TheAuditor replaces that read-and-guess loop with a query that returns in well under a millisecond.

-The pairing surface is small because the architecture is right.
-Warden was built MCP-first from the start; TheAuditor exposes its facts via a standard MCP stdio server.
-No special-casing required.
+The pairing surface is small because both sides were built MCP-first.
+TheAuditor exposes its facts over a standard MCP server, and no special-casing is required.

-warden install --with-code-intel writes a .mcp.json snippet pointing at TheAuditor’s aud-mcp stdio server, plus a SessionStart hook that runs aud full --offline --fast in the background.
-The model gets fresh database state on every connect.
-The 8 MCP tools — aud_explain, aud_query, aud_findings, aud_impact, aud_blueprint, aud_session, aud_reindex, aud_analytics — surface in Warden’s tool pool under the same permission grammar as builtins.
-No custom permission rules to write.
+• warden install --with-code-intel points Warden at TheAuditor’s MCP server and adds a session hook that refreshes the index in the background, so the model gets current facts on every connect.
+Its tools surface in Warden’s pool under the same permission grammar as builtins, with no custom rules to write.

-Cost ledger continuity.
-TheAuditor’s MCP tool calls cost tokens like any other tool.
-They land in the same per-model Decimal ledger, the same /cost output, the same per-session USD cap.
-Compaction skips tool_use / tool_result pairs that are still being acted on; older aud_explain results decay per the standard tool-result age strategy.
+• One cost ledger.
+TheAuditor’s tool calls cost tokens like any other tool, and they land in the same per-model ledger, the same /cost output, and the same per-session cap.

 Set it up in three commands